gottacatchenall/ms_map_territory_sdm/manuscript.md

-the probability you observe an individual at a location $\vec{x}$ as conditional on there being $N$ total individuals of a given species across the entire spatial domain,  $p = P(\vec{x} | N)$--- we illustrate this using a "sandbox" SDM in the next section.more appropriate way to view this would be the probability you observe an individual at a location $\vec{x}$ as conditional on there being $N$ total individuals of a given species across the entire spatial domain,  $p = P(\vec{x} | N)$--- we illustrate this using a "sandbox" SDM in the next section.
+the probability you observe an individual at a location $\vec{x}$ as conditional on there being $N$ total individuals of a given species across the entire spatial domain,  $p = P(\vec{x} | N)$--- we illustrate this using a "sandbox" SDM in the next section.

 Jaynes on the mind-projection fallacy: